Trip cancellation not covered by your card? Calling the hotel or airline directly and making a compelling case might get you a refund.

 - Call several times until you get the answer you want.

 - Dealing with a hotel?
 Don’t call the hotel itself.
 Instead, call its national reservation line.
+And don’t be afraid to call more than once.
 “You will always get someone different on the line,” Wilson said.

 - Be “super, super nice when you call,” she says.
 Make a compelling argument and, if you don’t like the answer you get, ask for a supervisor.